Joecleverman/apple_clone/README.md

 # Project: Apple Page Clone

-This is one of the HTML/CSS curriculum project at [Microverse](https://www.microverse.org/) It was about making a clone of a [Apple webiste ](https://web.archive.org/web/20140301004610/http://www.apple.com/)
+This is one of the HTML/CSS curriculum project at [Microverse](https://www.microverse.org/) It was about making a clone of an [Apple webiste ](https://web.archive.org/web/20140301004610/http://www.apple.com/)

 ## Project Objectives

-- Application of gradient backgrounds
+- Apply gradient to background
-- Alligning elements with flex display
+- Alligning elements
-- Positioning with relative and absolute
+- Apply relative and absolute

 ### [Assingment Link](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-backgrounds-and-gradients)